YANAMINAH the curator of art.

 Orake Akpet

-Hello!
-Here is your event lineup for March 10th - 18th We have the coolest events this month in one place, just for you 😉 Read all the way through for an exclusive Insider Tip! 🎵 IN MUSIC Community Wednesdays - BAR DEM, 308 DUNDAS ST. WEST, BEHIND DZO VIET EATERY • March 11 - 9:00 PM till late - Toronto - FREE - Learn More Concept Thursdays ~ CAMILLIE & friends - City Gridwrks, 221 Rideau St • March 12 - 9:00 PM till late - Ottawa - FREE - Learn More THURSDAYS - Infinity Room, 570 Quee
+Hello there!
+Did you miss us?
+We've definitely missed you and we can't wait to share all the amazing events happening near you this May!
+Here is your event lineup for May 12th - 19th As always, we have the coolest events in one place, just for you 😉 Read all the way through for an exclusive Insider Tip! 🎵 IN MUSIC Community Wednesdays - BAR DEM, 308 DUNDAS ST. WEST, BEHIND DZO VIET EATERY • May 13 - 9:00 PM till late - Toronto - FREE - Learn More WAV MAKERS - Drake Underground, 1150 Qu

 Orake Akpet